Sandigupta/AirlineTicketBookingService-/README.md

 routes.post('/bookings', bookingController.create);
 ```

-> This route accepts booking data and triggers the controller logic to process and store the booking.
+This route accepts booking data and triggers the appropriate controller logic to process and store the booking.

 ---

-## 🧪 Testing the API
+## Testing the API

 You can test the API using tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/).

-Example request:
+### Example Request:

 ```http
 POST /bookings
 Content-Type: application/json